General Information:

 Indoors:

 Skunks are wild animals that are destructive and intelligent animals, it's really important that wherever you're housing your skunk or allowing them to roam, you must ensure it's safe for them and that they can't hurt themselves.
+There are cases of skunks free roaming houses, however, none of our skunks would ever be trusted to free roam the house as they're incredibly mischievous and always up to no good.
+We would urge you to consider this before you get a skunk.

 Skunks are not common pets, so they're considered exotic mammals.
 You must do your research before deciding if you want a skunk as a pet.
 They all have incredibly different personalities and, if unsocialised, they can be quite aggressive.